-I took a walk this past Monday to Adelaide Street, west of University Ave. to find a stylish red-bricked building, relatively buried within surrounding high-rises.
+I took a walk this past Monday to Adelaide Street, west of University Ave. to find a stylish red-bricked building, relatively buried within the surrounding high-rises.
 With thousands of artifacts excavated from its original location, Bishop’s Block demonstrates the value in how objects reveal the dynamic histories of a particular place.

 As one of the city’s oldest buildings, Bishop’s Block dates back to 1830 consisting of five Georgian-style townhouses constructed for landlord and butcher John Bishop.
-Its original location was directly on University Avenue where the luxurious Shangri-La Hotel now rests in its place.
+Its original location was on University Avenue where the luxurious Shangri-La Hotel now rests in its place.
 According to ASI’s website, some of the first tenants in Bishop’s Block were prominent members of the community.
 The building pictured above is a 2012 reconstruction from the two remaining townhouses, with some of the original red brick used.
 A plaque designated by Heritage Toronto is mounted on the side facing north of Adelaide Street.

-In 2007, ASI Heritage excavated this site which revealed the foundations of about four townhouses and recovered almost 70,000 artifacts, including hygiene products, children’s toys (specifically dolls’ heads), kitchenware and even a leather shoe.
+In 2007, ASI Heritage excavated this site, revealed the foundations of about four townhouses and recovered almost 70,000 artifacts, including hygiene products, children’s toys (specifically dolls’ heads), kitchenware and even a leather shoe.
 ASI’s archaeological evidence and written documents show “a changing landscape on Adelaide Street from a semi rural, upper middle class range of single family homes to a fully urban, working class enclave of boarding houses and commercial businesses by the early twentieth century.”*